sldev2/votersrevenge-messaging/README.md

 # votersrevenge-messaging

-The starting point for this project is a working example of a slack clone
+The starting point for this project is a working example of a slack clone, [Mattchewone/feathers-chat-app](https://github.com/mattchewone/feathers-chat-app)

 ## status
 ```